eProsima/vulcanexus/docs/rst/enhancements/easy_mode/easy_mode.rst

     :align: center
     :width: 80%

-On the left part of the figure, when discovery servers in Hosts' B and C are connected to an external master server in Host A (i.e., setting ``EASY_MODE=<host_a_ip>``), servers in Host B and C will automatically connect to each other.
+On the left part of the figure, when discovery servers in Hosts' B and C are connected to an external master server in Host A (i.e., setting ``ROS2_EASY_MODE=<host_a_ip>``), servers in Host B and C will automatically connect to each other.
 This exemplifies how connecting to a Discovery Server is equivalent to connecting to all the servers that this server is connected to, as connected servers automatically form a `mesh topology <https://www.bbc.co.uk/bitesize/guides/z7mxh39/revision/6>`_.
 See `Discovery Server documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_.

-At the same time, the right part of the figure illustrates the case of a different domain in which Hosts B and C are operating in localhost, i.e., having the ``EASY_MODE`` to their own host's IP.
+At the same time, the right part of the figure illustrates the case of a different domain in which Hosts B and C are operating in localhost, i.e., having the ``ROS2_EASY_MODE`` to their own host's IP.
 Which is perfectly valid and can coexist with the other domain.

 For a practical example demo, please refer to the :ref:`easy_mode_tutorial`.